Ensono/amido.github.io/docs/nextjs/authentication.md

 Auth.js has two different strategies for holding session management, cookie based or database.

-### Cookie Based Sessions
+### Cookie-Based Sessions

-Cookie based sessions allows you get started quickly without the need for additional infrastructure.
+Cookie-based sessions enables a quick start without the need for additional infrastructure.
 All session data is stored within an encrypted cookie as a secure JWT (JSON Web Token).

 :::caution